-If you are comfortable with the command line, you can image a card without any additional software.
-Run:
+If you are comfortable with the command line, you can write the image to an SD card without any additional software.
+Open a terminal, then run:

-Identify the disk (not partition) of your SD card e.g.
+- Identify the disk (not the partition) of your SD card, e.g.

 diskutil unmountDisk /dev/disk4

 dd: invalid number '1m'error if you have GNU coreutils installed.
-In that case you need to use
+In that case, you need to use a block size of

-These commands and actions need to be performed from an account that has administrator privileges.
+These commands and actions must be performed from an account that has administrator privileges.

 - From the terminal run

 $ df -h Filesystem Size Used Avail Capacity iused ifree %iused Mounted on /dev/disk1 233Gi 73Gi 159Gi 32% 1552273 4293415006 0% / devfs 189Ki 189Ki 0Bi 100% 654 0 100% /dev map -hosts 0Bi 0Bi 0Bi 100% 0 0 100% /net map auto_home 0Bi 0Bi 0Bi 100% 0 0 100% /home